 I now use dead cultures almost exclusively in routine work.
-They are always ready, and they do not vary in a Is the mark on the tube; sensitiveness as living cultures do.
-The method I now use is simplicity itself, and is specially suited for general practitioners, since it requires absob, the serum; c, c, c, the columns of emulsion, separated by the air-bubbles, d, d, d; e is the cottonwool plug.
+They are always ready, and they do not vary in sensitiveness as living cultures do.
+The method I now use is simplicity itself, and is specially suited for general practitioners, since it requires absolutely no manipulative skill and gives absolutely accurate results.